Senior Dogs (depending on the breed can be anywhere between age 7-10): $550

 Adoption fees are paid to the organization where you adopt the dog from.
 All animal rescues will have an adoption fee.
 Animal Care Zone is a completely volunteer-run not-for-profit organization that works in both India and Canada.
-When we rescue a dog, we take on a lot of costs, such as transportation, vetting and essential items for the animal.
-The adoption fee helps us cover the cost that we incurred for the dog.
+When we rescue a dog or a cat, we take on a lot of costs, such as transportation, vetting and essential items for the animal.
+The adoption fee helps us cover the cost that we incurred for the animal.
 It allows us to continue our work.
-You will notice that almost all animal rescue organizations have adoption fees - this is because it is indeed expensive to rescue a dog!
+You will notice that almost all animal rescue organizations have adoption fees - this is because rescue work is indeed expensive!

 What is Included in the Adoption Fee?